 I have worked at BSU for almost 20 years, 18 of which have been in educational outreach.
 I am passionate about getting kids and teachers excited about science and the outdoor world around them.
 I have two beautiful daughters that I enjoy spending my free time with.
 I coach girls youth soccer and softball and I am a self-proclaimed “dance mom”.

-In addition to her role as Staff Coordinator in the Watershed Access Lab, Ms. McCoy is the also the Assistant Director for the Center for the Advancement of STEM Education and the Staff Coordinator for CityLab.
+In addition to her role as Staff Coordinator in the Watershed Access Lab, Ms. McCoy is the also the Associate Director for the Center for the Advancement of STEM Education and the Staff Coordinator for CityLab.
 She earned her Bachelor’s degree in Biology from Long Island University Southampton and her Master of Education in Educational Leadership from Bridgewater State University.